Veltheimia capensis: Habitat and ecology

-V. capensis germinates optimally at temperatures ranging from 19–24 C; however, it has also been known to grow in temperatures as low as 5–7 C. Soil conditions that are favorable for Veltheimia capensis are soils that are moderately fertile, well drained and experience a pH of 5.5-7.5.
-The composition of the soil is generally clay loam, [loam], loamy sand, sandy clay loam and sandy loam.
+V. capensis germinates optimally at temperatures ranging from 19–24 C; however, it has also been known to grow in temperatures as low as 5–7 C. Soil conditions that are favorable for Veltheimia capensis are soils that are moderately fertile, well-drained and have a pH of 5.5-7.5.
+The composition of the soil is generally clay loam, loam, loamy sand, sandy clay loam and sandy loam.

 Cultivation

 The plant is valued as a drought-resistant ornamental, though with a minimum temperature of 5–7 C, in temperate regions it must be grown under glass.
 It has gained the Royal Horticultural Society's Award of Garden Merit.